mqtt2go/mqtt2go.github.io/dev/add-controller.md

 The MQTT reports presented here are designed as a “responses” to aforementioned commands.
 Their structure is also coherent with the general structure from <a href="./mqtt2go-commands#mqtt_reports">MQTT Reports</a> and the numbering is matching the one in <a href="#add-devices-fig">Fig. 2</a>.
 </p>

-#### Device Topics
+#### User Topics
 <p align="justify">
-This report (2) is used to deliver the requested topics, in which the new device is intended to subscribe.
+This report (2) is used to deliver the requested topics, in which the new controller is intended to subscribe.
 </p>

 ```json